collicutt-net/collicutt-net.github.io/_posts/2020-12-22-six-things-to-learn-about-success-from-steve-martin.md

 **2. Success is found in non-ideal circumstances.**

-You’ll rarely be in the perfect situation or the right environment, or even feel that you are doing the right thing.
+You’ll rarely be in the perfect situation or environment, or even feel that you are doing the right thing.
 But at some point...it’ll click.

 > Stand-up is seldom performed in ideal circumstances.
 Comedy's enemy is distraction, and rarely do comedians get a pristine performing environment.
 I worried about the sound system, ambient noise, hecklers, drunks, lighting, sudden clangs, latecomers, and loud talkers, not to mention the nagging concern “is this funny?”